Beyond the Score: The Importance of Feedback in Coding Assessments

 Another important feedback loop is the interaction between developers and Quality Assurance (QA) engineers.
 QA engineers find bugs, and developers fix them.
 It’s a beautiful symbiotic relationship when done right.
 An efficient interaction between a developer and QA results in much fewer reopened bugs.
 However, if the bug description is not clear or if the coding is sloppy, then reopens can be the norm instead of the exception.

 A feedback loop is a crucial aspect of learning and growth, and it is no different when it comes to coding assessments.
-In Codeaid, we have introduced a great new feature just for this purpose called Feedback & Fix.
+In Codeaid, we have introduced a great new premium feature just for this purpose called Feedback & Fix.
 It works by giving the candidate a certain level of information – not too much, not too little – about what was not correct in their first submission.
 They are then given the chance to resubmit an improved version within a certain timeframe.
 Once their second attempt is complete and submitted, the test is re-graded, and the employer can see both the original and new scores.

 Well, there are plenty of scenarios where it could come in handy, such as: